jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 ### make it smaller

 Using the `glimpse()` function, I can see that there are 22 variables in this dataset.
-I think that hourly_wage_median is probably the most interesting variable to look at by state.
-So I am going to select just state, year, and median wage.

 ```r
 glimpse(nurses)